 The Future of ERP

 Now that companies understand the tremendous benefits of an ERP, they’re looking for ways to up the game.
-Technology like artificial intelligence (AI), blockchain, augmented reality (AR), and the Internet of Things (IoT) are shaping today’s ERP trends.
+Technologies like AI, blockchain, augmented reality (AR), and the Internet of Things (IoT) are shaping today’s ERP trends.
 Many of these technologies are already embedded within industry-leading ERP solutions.

 Artificial Intelligence and Machine Learning in ERP